Best Cheap Health Insurance in Texas for 2026

 Medicaid is a type of free health insurance for people who have a low income.

 Low-income health insurance in Texas can be difficult to get because Texas sets stricter rules about who can qualify, rather than expanding Medicaid under the Affordable Care Act (ACA).
-That means you must have a low income and meet one of the following criteria to qualify for Medicaid in Texas.
+That means you must have a low income and be one of the following to qualify for Medicaid in Texas.

 • Pregnant